Onigiri with Canned Tuna

 7. Step 7:

-Wet your hands with water and take about seventy grams of rice.
-Spread it evenly on the palm of your hand and put a teaspoon of filling (with a slide) in the center of the rice cake.
-Bring the edges of the tortilla to the center and form a ball, trying to seal the filling inside.
+Wet your hands and take about 2.5 oz (70 g) of rice.
+Spread it evenly across your palm, put a heaping teaspoon of filling in the center, then bring the edges up to the middle and form a ball, sealing the filling inside.

 8. Step 8: